 ← BackHow to solve this puzzle?A tailor-made solver for Japanese puzzles

 2 About Stelling Consulting20 years of experience at a reasonable price

-- MS Excel/VBA applications developed for Ikea, Heineken, Disney, SITA, De Nederlandsche bank, Postbank, Worldbank, Flora Holland, Centrum voor Werk en Inkomen, Centraal Orgaan opvang asielzoekers, Ministerie van Verkeer & Waterstaat, Connekt, SenterNovem, Deloitte Consulting, Buck Consultants International, Hogeschool van Arnhem en Nijmegen, Vintura, Genzyme, Visser & Smit Marine Contracting, UCB, VolkerRail, Coca Cola Enterprises, HDM Pipelines, Acquaint, Hamburg Süd, World of Delights, OIM Orthopedie, Swissport, Register Belastingadviseurs (RB), Jumbo Spellen, Feadship, Valspar, Reckitt Benckiser, De Rijke Logistics, AT Kearney, Medtronic, AON, et cetera
+20 years of expercience in developing Excel applications - as operational software or as tool for optimization studiesFor Ikea, Heineken, Disney, SITA, De Nederlandsche bank, Postbank, Worldbank, Flora Holland, Centrum voor Werk en Inkomen, Centraal Orgaan opvang asielzoekers, Ministerie van Verkeer & Waterstaat, Connekt, SenterNovem, Deloitte Consulting, Buck Consultants International, Hogeschool van Arnhem en Nijmegen, Vintura, Genzyme, Visser & Smit Marine Contracting, UCB, VolkerRail, Coca Cola Enterprises, HDM Pipelines, Acquaint, Hamburg Süd, World of Delights, OIM Orthopedie, Swissport, Register Belastingadviseurs, Jumbo Spellen, Feadship, Valspar, Reckitt Benckiser, De Rijke Logistics, AT Kearney, Medtronic, AON, et cetera

 3 ContactContact data and contact form

 2402 GX, Alphen aan den Rijn